 Reusing was a practice that both my husband and I were raised with.
-Someone once endearingly told me reusing plastic bags was such a "mexican" thing but my husband is Afghan and he grew up the same way so maybe it's our economic background.
-Growing up our family room rug was a remnant from my dad's office that he installed a binding edge around and it suddenly became a new rug.
+Someone once endearingly told me reusing plastic bags was such a "latino" household practice, but my husband is Afghan and he grew up the same way so maybe it was simply our economic background in common, that led to the need to reuse.
+Growing up our family room rug was a remnant from my dad's office that he installed a binding edge around, making it our new area rug.
 If we had old clothes, those clothes became fabric!
 Fabric for decor, new clothes or worse case rags to clean with.
-And the bags, the days of the plastic bags in the grocery stores didn't really change the fact for us that we had a drawer of bags that we used again and again for shopping.
+And the bags, the days of the plastic bags in the grocery stores didn't really change the fact for us that we had a drawer of bags that we used again and again for shopping, as a bathroom garbage liner, for an ice pack...you get the picture.
 Halloween meant using what I had to recreate a character.
 It was fun and a creative outlet to "get to" repurpose, not realizing that early on we simply couldn't afford to buy new.

 What that taught me was to be resourceful.
 Now that we have started to scale our family business, we have hundreds of decisions to make and dare I say choices.

 For example, by upgrading the quantity of which we buy one of our main soap ingredients, we were able to graduate from plastic bags to kraft recyclable barrels.
 It was not an easy choice because of course financially, it was a rather large commitment to make.
 We still have to buy some of our more expensive ingredients in plastic gallons, but we are close to eliminating this necessity.